motion/orbit/projects/blog/src/pages/update-one/index.md

 ### Distribution: From Roadblock to Selling Point

-Orbit wants to be a _platform for knowledge management_ and replace most of clunky and stale intranet systems today.
-To do that, it needs to crawl all of your information.
-But that creates a misaligned incentive we discovered early in our user research:
+Orbit wants to replace most of clunky and stale intranet systems today.
+To do that, it needs to crawl most of your information.
+But that creates a misaligned incentive that we quickly discovered in our user research:

-_No one wants to trust any single company with all their data._
+_No one wants to trust any single company with all of their data._

-This was a big roadblock.
-Enterprise sales cycles felt peripheral to the large problem of building a better knowledge manager.
-But it was impossible to get even close friends to install it at work without wanting permission from managers, a demo, etc.
+This was a big roadblock for us.
+Enterprise sales cycles felt made the large problem of building a better knowledge manager impossible.
+Even close friends resisted installing it without getting strong permission from their manager and team.

+We couldn't get anyone to just try it out.
+Traditionally this would mean moving to an on-premise model, where you let a company install an Orbit server at their office to avoid security issues.
+But this is an even more laborious sales model.

-It was later as we struggled with a way around the sales problem that we had a realization: today computers are powerful.
+It was later during a discussion that came across a realization: todays computers are powerful.
 They have large disks and fast processors.
-Further, accurate NLP algorithms have become incredibly fast.
+Doing interesting topic modeling and search with modern deep learning is now approachable, fast and efficient.

+What if we could do it all on the users computer?
+It would be harder in some ways, but it also would solve all our issues:

+- No handling of user data meant easy, risk-free trials.
+- No need to deploy servers on-prem meant no need for a sales-forward company!

+We'd need a decentralized sync system for it, and it certainly has its downsides.
+But they we're downsides well suited to what we want to build:

-1. Cloud - Have to trust security, lower UX, but easy to develop.
+1. _The Cloud_: Requires high trust in your security, has worse UX, but easy to build.
-2. On-premise - Secure, high install cost, large sales cycle, harder to develop.
+2. _On Prem_: Is secure, but at high install cost and sales cycle, harder to develop.
-3. **Decentralized/On Device** - Secure, low install cost, high UX, but limited compute and harder development.
+3. **Orbit: Decentralized/On Device** - Also secure, with low install cost and higher UX, but limited compute power and hard development.

-So we tested our theory of NLP and compute power, and with some interesting work there we're confident we can do good search locally.
-The rest perfectly aligned with our incentives.

 <div style="margin: 2.5rem -20%; display: flex; align-items: center; justify-content: center;">
   <div style="margin: auto;  max-width: 100vw;">